 The violence and tragedies in this novel bring forth the themes of guilt and punishment.
 The women in particular nurse guilt from interpreting their misfortunes as punishments administered by a god or undetermined forces.
 Lala’s ‘sin’ is marrying the wrong man, and Mira’s, wanting more than “enough”, which her mother insists is all a person should want out of life.
 Some men, namely Tone, a gigolo with a complex past, wrestle with guilt less openly.
 But for the most part the men in the book are pretty bad, and though they don’t come out of the story unscathed they do so much damage along the way that any ‘punishment’ that comes their way is insufficient (which is one of the reasons the world Jones constructed feels so real).
 Lala interprets the lack of punishment for her husband as perhaps a sign that he can’t be that bad – she marvels at him never being hurt while climbing trees with his cutlass to get coconuts for themselves or to sell: “You could assume that a man is not really a bad man… when even nature never sees fit to punish him.”

 Beyond this, the central character or overarching presence in the novel is the setting.
-Jones paints a beautiful picture of Baxter’s Beach, with its gorgeous colours, laid-back atmosphere and activities like early-morning swims and jet-skiing.
+Jones paints a beautiful picture of Baxter’s Beach, with its gorgeous colours, laid-back atmosphere and activities like early-morning swimming and jet-skiing.
 Then we are immediately brought back to the reality of so many of the locals, who are relegated to the periphery of paradise.
 We see a teenager literally with his “neck over the edge of a gutter”; a local’s car “with a sheet of sheer plastic bag for a back windshield… in a manner that suggests a situation of relative permanence”; Lala’s home with a Pepsi sign stolen from a shop for a door.
 Unsurprisingly, some locals are shocked by what they view as extravagant displays of wealth and wastefulness.
 Watching a visitor at one of the villas eat an orange Lala notes that he “does not treat oranges like a luxury costing too many dollars per bag… he eats them like they are made to be devoured, without thought to where the next orange is coming from.”
 Even Adan uses their perceived extravagance to justify his robbings.
 His and Lala’s home is partly furnished with things discarded by the villas’ owners: a chair, a sink, and he posits that “anybody who would throw away things like that deserved to get things taken.”

 Outsiders buy all they could want from locals: hair-braiding, housekeeping, childcare, the local cuisine, drugs, sex, entertainment.
 They are not necessarily ‘bad’ for that but it’s impossible to ignore that these transactions become exploitative when we look at the extreme imbalance in wealth distribution.
 The authorities are not blameless either: the murder of a wealthy, white English man makes the news daily and commands the best efforts of the police, while the death of a local is left for the incompetent, misogynistic Sergeant Beckles to investigate.